 Advocacy at Hemophilia of Georgia happens on several different levels.

-- At the personal level, we empower clients and their families to advocate for themselves in their daily lives with schools, employers, and healthcare providers.
+- At the personal level, we empower patients, clients, and their families to advocate for themselves in their daily lives with schools, employers, and healthcare providers.

-- At the professional level, we have social workers who will advocate for clients with the Social Security Administration, insurance companies, and school systems.
+- At the professional level, we have dedicated staff who will advocate for patients and clients with the Social Security Administration, insurance companies, and school systems.

 - At the societal level, we work to ensure that legislation passed in Congress and in the Georgia General Assembly addresses the needs of people with bleeding disorders.